mpi4py/mpi4py-fft/docs/source/dft.rst

 which corresponds to a row-major matrix :math:`\boldsymbol{u}=\{u_{j_0, j_1}\}_{(j_0, j_1) \in \textbf{j}_0 \times \textbf{j}_1}` of
 size :math:`N_0\cdot N_1`.
 Denoting also :math:`\omega_m=j_m k_m / N_m`, a
-two-dimensional DFT can be defined as
+two-dimensional forward and backward DFTs can be defined as

 .. math::
     :label: 2dfourier